PinkR1ver/FYP-U-Net/README.md

 * '**params**' is meant for store model.

 ## Quick Up
+ Run train.py

+## Change DataSet
+* Delte all images in data dir and its subdir.
 * Install dataset from kaggle or anything you like(**PS.
 Corresponding masks must have a `_mask` suffix**) into '**Source**' dir
 * Run data.py

   ```
   python3 data.py
   ```
   Remember change the path.
   After this, you will get images and masks in imgs dir and masks dir.
 * Run train.py

   ```
   python3 train.py
   ```